Skip to main content

 There are three ways to input timesheet data:

-• Upload from a clock-in/clock-out system (CSV or XLSX format)
+• Upload from a clock-in/clock-out sheet (CSV or XLSX format)

 • Supports bulk line item creation and mappings